Kankai River: Embankments

 The Kankai, flowing through the central part of the Jhapa District, is one of the perennial rivers.
 Erosion of banks and inundation during rains cause problems for the residents of its catchment area near Satasidham and Panchganchi village development committees.
-The protection works being carried out with Government of India assistance of NRs.2.67 crores will help to control floods and protect valuable inhabited agricultural land of over 31,000 people along the banks of the catchment area.
-The project is being implemented by Department of Water Induced Disaster Prevention, Ministry of Water Resources, Government of Nepal with the participation of local users.
+The protection works—being carried out with an assistance of NRs 2.67 crores from the Government of India—will help control flooding and protect valuable agricultural land inhabited by over 31,000 people along the banks of the catchment area.
+The project is being implemented by the Department of Water Induced Disaster Prevention, Ministry of Water Resources, Government of Nepal, with the participation of local users.

 Kankai Multipurpose Project

 The Kankai Multipurpose Project is proposed to be located in Jhapa and Ilam districts of Nepal.
-While the reservoir and its catchment lies in Ilam district, the irrigation command area is in Jhapa district.
+While the reservoir and its catchment lie in Ilam district, the irrigation command area is in Jhapa district.
 A net area of 67450 ha will be irrigated.
-The project includes a 38-MW power plant.
-The project is part of the Kosi-Mechi link.
+The project includes a 38-megawatt power plant.
+The project is part of the Kosi–Mechi link.
 The project has been stalled because of objections from India.

 Culture

-The Kankai River in Jhapa is a famous pilgrimage site.
-Devotees from various parts of the country and even from India throng the Kankai.
-People worship this river as Kankai Mai, the goddess of gold.
+The Kankai River in Jhapa is a famous pilgrimage site, attracting devotees from Nepal and India.
+People worship this river as 'Kankai Mai', the 'Goddess of gold'.
 The western bank of this river is known as Maidhar and the eastern one is known as Kotihom.
 Kankai Mela, one of the biggest mela in eastern region, is held here every Maghe Sankranti, the first day of the tenth month Magh of the Nepali calendar.